12 Bands to Rock on Your Rose Gold Apple Watch

 2. O U FANCY, HUH?

-If you're someone who's a big, big fan of serious glitz and glamour, then take a peek at this Apple Watch band.
+If you're someone who's a big, big fan of serious glitz and glamour, then take a peek at this Apple Watch band for around $21.

 3. Berry + rose gold = match made in heaven

-As it was tweeted: #Hallelujah
+As it was tweeted: #Hallelujah.

 4. Pearls pearls pearls